BlueflyCollective/openstandardagents/implementation-roadmap-2025.md

 ## Conclusion: Transforming the AI Agent Ecosystem

 The OpenAPI AI Agents Standard represents a transformational opportunity to establish unified, secure, and efficient multi-agent system interoperability.
-Through careful academic research, strategic industry partnerships, and comprehensive community engagement, this roadmap provides a clear path from research concept to industry standard.
+Through careful research, strategic industry partnerships, and comprehensive community engagement, this roadmap provides a clear path from research concept to industry standard.

 **Key Success Factors:**
-1. **Academic Rigor**: Strong theoretical foundation with practical validation
+1. **Research Rigor**: Strong theoretical foundation with practical validation
 2. **Industry Relevance**: Real-world pilot programs demonstrating clear ROI
 3. **Community Engagement**: Open development process with diverse stakeholder input
 4. **Standards Compliance**: Formal standardization through recognized bodies
 5. **Ecosystem Integration**: Seamless integration with existing platforms and tools

 **Call to Action:**
-The success of this initiative requires coordinated effort across academic, industry, and open-source communities.
+The success of this initiative requires coordinated effort across research, industry, and open-source communities.
 We invite participation in this historic opportunity to shape the future of AI agent systems and establish the foundation for the next generation of artificial intelligence applications.

 ---